dgruninger97/MVC-Lab/docs/notebook.md

 ## 5. Add a View design of your choice

 I will be using the Template view pattern.
-My design is below:
+My sample design is below:

 ![Mod View](images/TemplateView.png)